haade-administrator/haade.fr/_posts/en/2021-08-26-kobol-helios-64-its-over.md

 The first Nas of the kobol company, the helios 4

 The pre-launch campaign turned out to be auspicious, and the first dedicated NAS-based arm-processor nano computer was born.
-Not without difficulty, it runs under [Armbian](https://www.armbian.com/helios4/){:target="_blank"}, who supported the project from the start by declining the software for the helios4 and 64.
+Not without difficulty, it runs under [Armbian](https://www.armbian.com/helios4/){: target="_blank"}, who supported the project from the start by declining the software for the helios4 and 64.
 The first NAS delivered as a kit, the helios 4 was very affordable in the face of formidable competition.

 {% include youtubePlayer.html id="og2ssRhCrnI" %}